 Snowshoes get you through the fields and into the woods to check on trees and animals.
 Silence.
 The snow baffles noise.
-Just you and Nanook of the North, wearing Poodle camouflage.
+Just you and Nanook of the North, wearing white Poodle camouflage.

 Three winters here, each different.
 One with snow and sun, wind and storms spaced out as if planned by a tour guide.
 Second – snow, melt, snow, melt.
 A crust of ice thin enough to break when walked on but thick enough, when cracked, to trap a foot.
 Impossible for arthritic old dog legs.
 Third winter, no mild spells to melt snow before more piled on top.
 Snow mountains from the plow, rounded snow bluffs made by the wind.
 Walkways for dogs, people too, made with the snowblower.

 Sometimes the wind blows so hard the house howls.
 Snow drives straight across hard from the northeast.
 You bend sideways to keep upright.
 Maybe you have to go out, maybe you don’t.
 But you go out anyway, just to feel it and then feel the warmth when you come back inside.

 The hens stand in their coop doorway, wanting to go into the sun.
 They do, but quickly run back inside.
 Still too cold.
 Birds not seen since last year return to the feeders.